Kool-K/Birthday-Website/README.md

     audioArtist: "Artist Name", // Add the artist's name for credit
     audioSource: "Website Name", // Add where you got the song from

+    imageCredit: {
+        artist: "Michael Fenton", // Add the background artist's name
+        source: "Unsplash"       // Add where you got the background from },

     photos: [
         { url: './assets/images/your-photo-1.jpg', caption: 'Your first caption here!' },
         { url: './assets/images/your-photo-2.jpg', caption: 'Your second caption here!' },